canopy-js/canopy-js/README.md

 ```
 canopy init
 ```
 You will be asked for a default topic name, this tells the web application what paragraph to show the user first.
-It will be stored in the `.canopy_default_topic` file in case you need to edit it later.
+It will be stored in the `canopy_default_topic` file in case you need to edit it later.

 The init command should create a directory called `topics`, and a file like `myProject/topics/My_Default_Topic.expl`.